noislabs/whitepaper/src/cost_efficiency.md

 However, drand verification comsumes a lot of gas and doing that once per chain is potentially inefficient.
 When blockspace is limited, the beacon submission transaction might not get committed for a long time.

 There are pros and cons on both sides.
-But when thinking about hundreds of connected app chains the deduplication of the verification feels right.
-Also with IBC queries upcoming, [our state becomes your state](https://twitter.com/hdevalence/status/1555256686641786882).
+When thinking about hundreds of connected app chains the deduplication of the verification feels right. with IBC queries upcoming, [our state becomes your state](https://twitter.com/hdevalence/status/1555256686641786882) and thus it makes sense to have one "randomness" chain accessible from all chain very easily.

 ## The app chain model